IDAES/idaes-pse/docs/user_guide/components/property_package/general/generic_definition.rst

 Configure
 ^^^^^^^^^

 The 'configure` method is used to assign values to the configuration arguments, using the format `self.config.option_name = value`.
+Users will also need to set the units of measurement in the property package metadata.

 Parameters
 ^^^^^^^^^^